havelhakimi/HTLA/README.md

 Some Important arguments
 - `--name` name of the directory which contains the saved checkpoint.
 The checkpoint is saved in `../HTLA/data/wos/` when working with WOS dataset
 - `--data` name of dataset directory which contains your data and related files
-- `--extra` Two checkpoints are kept based on macro-F1 and micro-F1 respectively.
+- `--extra` two checkpoints are kept based on macro-F1 and micro-F1 respectively.
 The possible choices are  `_macro` and `_micro` to choose from the two checkpoints